SuperVPN Review Overview

 Super VPN works only on mobile devices and our Spidey senses started tingling when we couldn’t find an official website for the application.
 Even terrible VPN services like Turbo VPN have a basic 1-page website.

-- + No Registration Required
+- + Registration is not required

-- + No Settings Required
+- + No Speed, and bandwidth limitation

-- – No Customer Support At All
+- – No Customer Support is available

 - Phone log data

-- Wi Fi Connection
+- Wi-Fi Connection

 - Call Information

 They are coming straight from Google and Facebook which means there must be some access to the websites you are browsing and your interests.